anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-proposal.md

 ### Proficiency
 - [ ] Team contract answers all four high-level questions (Team Contract Requirements Questions 1-4; the ones in bold)
-- [ ] Proposal includes a working title, a summary of the dataset, and descriptions of 3 user interactions (user, interaction, potential benefits, and potential harms)
+- [ ] Proposal includes a working title, a summary of the dataset, and 3 user stories with acceptance criteria
 - [ ] Dataset if clearly identified and appropriate
 - [ ] Dataset is less than 100MB